yarafe/Test/FortiNAC/single/README.md

 3. **Register the product** on [support.fortinet.com](https://support.fortinet.com) using the UUID and MAC address, then generate and download the license keys.
 See [Generate and download keys](https://docs.fortinet.com/document/fortinac-f/7.6.0/azure-deployment-guide/14971/generate-and-download-keys) in the Azure Deployment Guide.

+4. **Assign a static IP address** to the VM in Azure.
+Navigate to **Azure Portal > Virtual Machines >** your FortiNAC VM **> Networking > Network Interface > IP configurations**, select the primary interface, set the Private IP address settings to **Static**, and assign a private address within the subnet of the default route.
+See [Step 2: Assign a Static IP Address](https://docs.fortinet.com/document/fortinac-f/7.6.0/azure-deployment-guide/215384/step-2-assign-a-static-ip-address) in the Azure Deployment Guide.

-4. **Verify the management interface configuration** on `port1`.
-The interface uses DHCP and must allow HTTPS Admin UI and SSH access:
+5. **Verify the `port1` configuration and the static route to the default gateway** on the appliance.
+The interface must allow HTTPS Admin UI and SSH access, and a static default route (`0.0.0.0/0`) must point to the subnet's default gateway on `port1`:

    ```
    config system interface
      edit port1
-       set mode dhcp
+       set mode static
+       set ip <port1-ip>/<mask>
        set allowaccess https-adminui ssh
      next
    end

+   config system route
+     edit 1
+       set dst 0.0.0.0/0
+       set gateway <subnet-default-gateway>
+       set device port1
+     next
+   end
    ```

+   In Azure, the subnet's default gateway is the first usable address of the subnet (e.g. `172.16.140.1` for `172.16.140.0/26`).

    The Admin UI is served on **HTTPS port 8443** — make sure TCP 8443 is allowed in the Network Security Group to reach the GUI.

-5. **Login to the Admin UI** at `https://<port1-ip>:8443` using the default FortiNAC Admin UI credentials: user `root`, password `YAMS`.
+6. **Login to the Admin UI** at `https://<port1-ip>:8443` using the default FortiNAC Admin UI credentials: user `root`, password `YAMS`.
 Change this password immediately after the first login.

 ### Config Wizard